LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: LexGLUE Tasks and Datasets

 \citet{tuggener-etal-2020-ledgar} introduced LEDGAR (Labeled EDGAR), a dataset for contract provision (paragraph) classification.
 The contract provisions come from contracts obtained from the US Securities and Exchange Commission (SEC) filings, which are publicly available from EDGAR\footnote{\url{https://www.sec.gov/edgar/}} (Electronic Data Gathering, Analysis, and Retrieval system).
 The original dataset includes approx.\ 850k contract provisions labeled with 12.5k categories.
 Each label represents the single main topic (theme) of the corresponding contract provision, i.e., this is a single-label multi-class classification task.
 In LexGLUE, we use a subset of the original dataset with 80k contract provisions, considering only the 100 most frequent categories as a simplification.
 We split the new dataset chronologically into training (60k, 2016--2017), development (10k, 2018), and test (10k, 2019) sets.

 \paragraph{UNFAIR-ToS} The UNFAIR-ToS dataset \cite{lippi-etal-2019-claudette} contains 50 Terms of Service (ToS) from on-line platforms (e.g., YouTube, Ebay, Facebook, etc.).
-The dataset has been annotated on the sentence-level with 8 types of \emph{unfair contractual terms} (sentences), meaning terms that potentially violate user rights according to the European consumer law.\footnote{Art.
-3 of the Directive 93/13 on Unfair Terms in Consumer Contracts (\url{http://data.europa.eu/eli/dir/1993/13/oj}).} The input to a model is a sentence, and the output is the set of unfair types (if any).
-We split the dataset chronologically into training (5.5k, 2006--2016), development (2.3k, 2017), and test (1.6k, 2017) sets.
+The dataset has been annotated on the sentence-level with 8 types of \emph{unfair contractual terms}, meaning terms (sentences) that potentially violate user rights according to EU consumer law.\footnote{Art.\ 3 of Direct.\ 93/13, Unfair Terms in Consumer Contracts (\url{http://data.europa.eu/eli/dir/1993/13/oj}).} The input to a model is a sentence, the output is the set of unfair types (if any).
+We split the dataset chronologically into training (5.5k, 2006--2016), development (2.3k, 2017), test (1.6k, 2017) sets.

-\paragraph{CaseHOLD} The CaseHOLD (Case Holdings on Legal Decisions) dataset \cite{zhengguha2021} contains approx. 53k multiple choice questions about holdings of US court cases from the Harvard Law Library case law corpus. \emph{Holdings} are short summaries of legal rulings accompany referenced decisions relevant for the present case, e.g.: \emph{``$\dots$ to act pursuant to City policy, re d 503, 506-07 (3d Cir.l985)(\textbf{holding that for purposes of a class certification motion the court must accept as true all factual allegations in the complaint and may draw reasonable inferences therefrom}).''} The input consists of an \emph{excerpt} (or prompt) \emph{from a court decision}, containing a reference to a particular case, where the \emph{holding} statement (in boldface) is masked out.
+\paragraph{CaseHOLD} The CaseHOLD (Case Holdings on Legal Decisions) dataset \cite{zhengguha2021} contains approx. 53k multiple choice questions about holdings of US court cases from the Harvard Law Library case law corpus. \emph{Holdings} are short summaries of legal rulings that accompany referenced decisions relevant for the present case, e.g.: \emph{``$\dots$ to act pursuant to City policy, re d 503, 506-07 (3d Cir.l985)(\textbf{holding that for purposes of a class certification motion the court must accept as true all factual allegations in the complaint and may draw reasonable inferences therefrom}).''} The input consists of an \emph{excerpt} (or prompt) \emph{from a court decision}, containing a reference to a particular case, where the \emph{holding} statement (in boldface) is masked out.
 The model must identify the correct (masked) holding statement from a selection of five choices.
-We split the dataset in training (45k), development (3.9k) and test (3.9k) sets, excluding samples that are shorter than 256 tokens.
+We split the dataset in training (45k), development (3.9k), test (3.9k) sets, excluding samples that are shorter than 256 tokens.
 Chronological information is missing from CaseHOLD, thus we cannot perform a chronological re-split.